 Caution should be exercised when prescribing the drug during pregnancy and lactation.

-During pregnancy, the daily dose of the drug should not exceed 1500 mg of calcium and 600 IU of vitamin D3.
+During pregnancy daily dose The drug should not exceed 1500 mg of calcium and 600 IU of vitamin D3.
 Hypercalcemia, which develops against the background of an overdose during pregnancy, can cause defects in the mental and physical development of the child.

-Vitamin D and its metabolites can be excreted in breast milk, therefore additional intake of calcium and vitamin D from other sources in the mother and child must be considered.
+Vitamin D and its metabolites can be released from breast milk, therefore it is necessary to consider additional intake of calcium and vitamin D from other sources in the mother and child.

 Contraindicated in children under 3 years of age.